 - State

 - Name

 - Disk Synchronization

 - Sector Size

+- Size

+- Bootable

-- Size - Bootable - Storage Group - Used By, which displays one of the following: - A link to a VM when a VM is using the volume. - A link to the physical machine (PM) page (node0 or node1) when the volume is root or swap. - System for a shared volume (shared.fs). - None when the volume is not a system volume and is not used by a VM.
+- Storage Group

+- Used By, which displays one of the following:

+- A link to a VM when a VM is using the volume.

+- A link to the physical machine (PM) page (node0 or node1) when the volume is root or swap.

+- System for a shared volume (shared.fs).

+- None when the volume is not a system volume and is not used by a VM.

 Click the name of a volume in the top pane of the Volumes page to display additional information about the volume in the bottom pane.
+(You can also display information about volumes using the snmptable command; see "Obtaining System Information with snmptable" on page 484.)
 You can perform some administrative tasks on volumes from the bottom pane, including:

-- Add a description for each volume in the Description text box. - Rename a volume (see "Renaming a Volume on the everRun System" on page 240). - View information about the volume container, including the volumes and snapshots it contains, on the Container tab. - Expand a volume container on the Container tab (see "Expanding a Volume Container on the ever-Run System" on page 241). - Remove a volume by clicking Remove.
+- Add a description for each volume in the Description text box. - Rename a volume (see "Renaming a Volume on the everRun System" on page 240). - View information about the volume container, including the volumes and snapshots it contains, on the Container tab. - Expand a volume container on the Container tab (see "Expanding a Volume Container on the ever-Run System" on page 241).

+• Remove a volume by clicking Remove.
 Note, though, that the Remove button is grayed out when a VM is using a volume.